boberfly/build/README.md

 Prerequisites
 -------------

-- ARNOLD_ROOT environment variable pointing to installation of Arnold 5
+- ARNOLD_ROOT environment variable pointing to installation of Arnold 7.1 or later
-- DELIGHT environment variable pointing to installation of 3delight 13
+- DELIGHT environment variable pointing to installation of 3delight NSI 2.x
 - Docker 17.05 or later

 Usage